 Funding in the amount of \$89.8 million is provided to expand the percentage of state funded full-day kindergarten classes.
-In school year 2012-13, allocations for state-funded voluntary full-day kindergarten were sufficient to cover 22 percent of kindergarten enrollment.
-In school years 2013-14 and 2014-15, state-funded voluntary full-day kindergarten is increased to 43.75 percent of kindergarten enrollment.
+In school year 2012-13, allocations for statewide voluntary full-day kindergarten was 22 percent of kindergarten enrollment.
+In school years 2013-14 and 2014-15, statewide voluntary full-day kindergarten is increased to 43.75 percent of kindergarten enrollment.
 New recipients of the allocations are determined by school high poverty levels.
-RCW 28A.150.315 (SHB 2776) requires full implementation of statewide funding for voluntary full-day kindergarten by school year 2017-18.
+RCW 28A.150.315 (SHB 2776) requires full implementation of statewide funding for voluntary full-day kindergarten by 2018.
 Based on the target in current law, the estimated cost in the 2017-19 biennium is approximately \$316 million to reach full implementation.